BenDStokes/Vari-Tensor/CONTRIBUTING.md

 and reset().
 The deref() function is conceptually const, so users should be able to rely on this, but, to calculate its value, it has to iterate through an entire cycle of the m_repeated_positions vector.
-This is fine because the positions always start at 0 and return to zero by the end of the function.
+This is fine because the positions always start at 0 and return to 0 by the end of the function.
 However, since we pass the call through increment_positions(), there must be const versions of increment()/reset() for it to call, despite the fact that these operations are individually NOT const.